 Welcome to Erasmus+ Projects at DCU

-The Erasmus+ Call for Proposals is launched annually in November, with deadlines under different actions falling from February to October.
-The 2024 Call for Proposals was launched by the European Commission on 29/11/23
+The Erasmus+ Call for Proposals is launched annually in November, with deadlines for different actions falling from February to October.
+The 2024 Call for Proposals was launched by the European Commission on 29/11/23.
+The recording of a DCU information session about the Call can be accessed here.

 What is the Erasmus+ programme?